 Singapore may be best known for its world class shopping and gambling, but the city-state offers plenty of family-friendly holiday fun as well.
 With frequent flights operating across the country and English as the most common language, Singapore is remarkably accessible to Australian travellers.
 Here are some of the hottest attractions in Singapore for families to enjoy.

 If your little ones love animals, you can’t go wrong with a trip to the Singapore Zoo.
 More than 300 species of mammals, birds and reptiles await to delight the whole family.
 Features include an elevated platform at the giraffe exhibit and underwater viewing of the otters and pygmy hippos to get you as close to the action as possible.
-To get even closer, book a breakfast with the orangutans or an elephant ride.
+To get even closer, book a breakfast with the orangutans.
 For the older kids, the zoo also offers a night safari that includes a guided tram ride across seven geographical regions, to see the nocturnal animals that dwell within.

 Science Centre Singapore

 Young inquisitive minds will delight at the informative exhibits in the Science Centre Singapore.
 More than 1,000 individual exhibits are on display at the centre’s exhibition galleries, most of which are hands-on and interactive.
 Get up close and personal with anatomy in the Human Body Experience, learn about the wonders of nature with Exploring Nature’s Design, experience the principles of physics first hand in the outdoor Kinetic Garden, or spark your innate curiosity as Scientist for a Day.
 You’ll need more than a whole day to interact with all of the exhibits, so choose wisely.